StevenBlack/vocab/million-dollar-words.md

 ### theomania
-A theomaniac is someone who believes he is God or has been chosen by God for some special purpose.
+Someone who believes he is God or has been chosen by God for some special purpose.
 Distinguish from messianic (see messianic), which can have less heavenly associations.

 ### thersitical